United Russia: Party membership

 In 2013, United Russia claimed a membership of 2 million.
 According to a study conducted by Timothy J. Colton, Henry E. Hale and Michael McFaul after the March 2008 presidential elections, 30% of the Russian population are loyalists of the party.
+As of 2010, 26% of party members were pensioners, students and temporarily unemployed, 21.2% worked in education, 20.9% in industry, 13.2% were in the civil service and worked in government, 8% worked in healthcare, 4% were entrepreneurs, and about 4% worked in the art field.

 Party platform

+The party's official ideological platform, described by its leaders as centrist, conservative, and Russian conservative, suggests a statist stance and declared pragmatism.
+Researchers also singled out in the party Russian integralism, Eurasianism, statism, and Putinism.
 According to the party's 2003 political manifesto, The Path of National Success, the party's goal is to unite the responsible political forces of the country, aiming to minimize the differences between rich and poor, young and old, state, business and society.
-The economy should combine state regulation and market freedoms, with the benefits of further growth distributed for the most part to the less fortunate.
+The economy should combine state regulation and market freedoms, with the benefits of further growth distributed mostly to the less fortunate.
 The party rejects left-wing and right-wing ideologies in favour of "political centrism" that could unite all sections of society.
 In addition, the official party platform emphasizes pragmatism and anti-radicalism.
-The party regards itself to be one of the heirs to Russia's tradition of statehood, both tsarist and Soviet eras.
+The party regards itself as one of the heirs to Russia's tradition of statehood, both tsarist and Soviet eras.
 United Russia's long-time moniker is "the party of real deeds".

-Since 2006, when Vladislav Surkov introduced the term sovereign democracy, many figureheads of the party have taken usage of the term.
+In April 2005, State Duma Chairman Boris Gryzlov announced that United Russia was choosing a socially conservative policy.
+Gryzlov stressed that United Russia opposes "both various kinds of communist restorationism and ultra-liberalism".
+He criticized the supporters of the liberal theory, which, in his opinion, "reinforces the advantages of the strong and rich, gives them a head start, makes it difficult for new people and enterprises to enter."
+Since 2006, when Vladislav Surkov introduced the term sovereign democracy, many party figureheads have used the term.
 Former President and Prime Minister Dmitry Medvedev has criticised the term.
 United Russia voted against the Council of Europe resolution 1481 (Need for international condemnation of crimes of communist governments).